 Outboard engine troubleshooting is an handy skill.
-While a fuel system problem may make it impossible to start an outboard engine, cooling system problems have the potential to destroy an otherwise healthy motor – overheating can lead to a blown cylinder head gasket, or even complete seizure of the engine.
+While a fuel system problem may make it impossible to start an the engine, outboard cooling system problems have the potential to destroy an otherwise healthy motor as overheating can lead to a blown cylinder head gasket, or even complete seizure of the engine.

 With only a very few exceptions (such as Honda’s 2.3hp model) outboard engines are water-cooled.
 An impeller pump at the bottom of the leg above the gearbox pumps water up to the motor, which then travels back down the leg and exits under water.
 A tell tale hole under the motor itself or in the leg shows whether water is flowing as it should.

 Often the only sign of a problem is when the water from this tell tale stops flowing – it’s important to monitor it all the time the engine is in use, even though it’s not normally in your line of sight.
 For this reason modern large and sophisticated engines are provided with a temperature gauge on the dashboard.
 Sometimes the tell tale can become clogged by salt crystals – if the flow stops or is weak the end of a paper clip poked into the hole may clear the obstruction.